hedderich/aqbanking-cli-wrapper/README.md

 ## Features

-- Get a list of accounts already configured with AqBanking
+- Get a list of accounts configured with AqBanking
+- Request the current balance of an account